-The following table (21) indicates the current and post FDP condition of shrub habitat within the DFA.
-Targets were established for this indicator by reviewing the amount of naturally occurring shrub areas by natural disturbance unit as well as forested areas less than 30 years old.
+Table 21 indicates the current and post FDP condition of shrub habitat within the DFA.
+Targets were established for this indicator by reviewing the amount of naturally occurring shrub areas by NDU as well as forested areas less than 30 years old.
 Natural disturbance units with low levels of naturally occurring shrubs generally have lower targets than areas with higher levels of shrubs.
+The Omineca NDU was consistently projected below the baseline target, whereas the Boreal Plains and Boreal Foothills NDU's were double to triple the baseline target.